-Retirement assisted living as it exists today started in the 1990's as another care option for seniors, for whom independent living was no longer appropriate but who did not need full time medical care provided by a nursing home.
+Retirement assisted living as it exists today started in the 1990's as another care option for seniors.
+Those for whom independent living was no longer appropriate but who did not need full time medical care provided by a nursing home.

 As the name implies retirement assisted living is for retirees who need some degree of assistance with everyday tasks.
 This can vary considerably depending on the health and mobility of the person.

-Residents may be offered varying degrees of personal support services such as;
+Residents are offered varying degrees of personal support services such as;

 This may progress to more personal care services such as;

 These facilities require the coordination of services by outside health care providers.
 The residents are monitored to ensure their health, safety and well-being.
 Assistance may include the administration or supervision of medication.

 As retirement assisted living covers so many different forms there is no recognized definition.
 However many countries and states have licensing and regulation requirements but all with their own definition.

 Other names for assisted living facilities include "board and care homes", "personal care homes" and "supervised care facilities".